stevekfrey/steering-api/README.md

 # Future research

-- Develop ways to "route" incoming requests to activate the most relevant control vectors for that prompt.
-Ie activate "harmless" for prompts about harmful topics.
-- Effects fo adding multiple control vectors together
-- Given the parameter size of a model, how many test prompts or inputs are needed to derive the “full circuit” for a behavior?
-(Akin to the "Influence Functions" 2023 paper. )
 - Multi-agent systems with custom behaviors (e.g. a sub-agent that only writes code)
 - How to lower inference costs for customizations like this
+- (Based on many-shot results) Develop ways to "route" incoming requests to activate the most relevant control vectors for that prompt.
+Ie activate "harmless" for prompts about harmful topics.
 - Customized “scoring” on new behavior dimensions.
 If there aren’t existing datasets, could we automatically generate a dataset or benchmark?
 (As shown in Appendix L of "Steering Llama 2 via Contrastive Activation Addition")
     - A naive version of this automated grading system could pass responses to Sonnet / GPT-4 with the following prompt: